curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 ---

-Dan joined the virtual conference in social union.
+[include dans reactions to all this, so empathy built up] Dan joined the virtual conference in social union.
 Around a hundred people.
 A *wrong* hundred.
 He scanned the list of names as everyone waited for synchronized presence.
 A mix of junior, mid, and senior staff.
 A couple directors whose roles he didn't understand.
 Some people he didn't like or respect and some people he liked quite a bit.
 This group shouldn't be together.

 Sight and sound softened, signalling that social synchronization had been achieved and it was time to start.
 A senior executive took focus.
 He wore a button-up shirt, a neutral expression, and the company's values.
 On the scale from corporate monkey to grease monkey, he was looking rather ape.
 Just another dude making his way through life.